When we discuss with people what Lumoa is and what we do, a very basic question gets asked surprisingly often:

-In the commercial perspective, it’s clear that CXM cannot only include technology nor how to operate these new gadgets.
+From to, the commercial perspective, it’s clear that CXM cannot only include technology nor how to operate these new gadgets.
 It’s obviously crucial not only to embrace organizational structure, managerial routines, and systems, as how offers are planned and bundled, how content is developed and presented, and how effects are targeted, measured and appreciated.
-It’s equally important to align top management executive teams in traditional line organizations, to coordinate cross-functional processes, be prepared to challenge corporate culture and traditional ways of working, in order to take on a customer focus, and by no means forget that eventually speed in flexibility is vital.
+It’s equally important to align top management executive teams in traditional line organizations, to coordinate cross-functional processes, be prepared to challenge corporate culture and traditional ways of working, to take on a customer focus, and by no means forget that eventually speed in flexibility is vital.

 Technology is still at CXM heart during 2019.
-It’ll help to achieve capabilities for omnichannel personalization, marketing automatization over all touchpoints and lifelong individual customer experience management, also in legacy environments.”
+It’ll help to achieve capabilities for omnichannel personalization, marketing automatization over all touchpoints, and lifelong individual customer experience management, also in legacy environments.”

 Lyndon File, Director of CX & Advocacy, G Adventures

 “I believe 2019 will see many developments in the field of Customer Experience.
 First, I am convinced that there will be a swing toward making all interactions more human.
-I am all for having the robots help us identify trends and provide basic information.
+I am all for having robots help us identify trends and provide basic information.
 But having a real live human provide a personalized interaction will be a thing in 2019.

 Also, tied in with this is the idea that customers expect instant gratification.
 They want to know the answer to their query now.
 Not this week, not tomorrow, not even later today.
 NOW.

 Companies that have the scalability to provide a personalized instant engagement will be winning the CX game in 2019.”